thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 03 November 2022
+### Daily Rundown on Friday, 04 November 2022

-- The average temperature today is 11.02˚C;
+- The average temperature today is 10.35˚C;
-- With highs of 11.45˚C and lows of 7.26˚C.
+- With highs of 11.43˚C and lows of 5.18˚C.
-- You can expect light rain for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->